Sports Watch & Bike Computer Update, Garmin Rumours and more

 - Coros Dura 2, 2026

-Coros’ next move is to finish its AMOLED expansion to the extent it needs to.
+Coros’ next move should be to complete its AMOLED expansion to the extent necessary.
 The only apparent AMOLED omission is Apex 3, which I expect to see this year.
-Vertix must continue the company tradition of market-leading battery life, retain MIP, possibly like Garmin, and add solar or size variants.
+Vertix must continue the company’s tradition of market-leading battery life, retain MIP, possibly similar to Garmin, and offer solar or size variants.

 Musing: I don’t see any new watch sub-brands created by Coros.
-Instead, it makes more sense we will see a larger version of Pace 3 (like Garmin Enduro) or a smaller version of Vertix 2.
-This would follow a similar theme to what the company has done with the Apex 2 Pro successor to its smaller Apex 2 sibling.
+Instead, seeing a larger version of Pace 3 (like Garmin Enduro) or a smaller version of Vertix 2 makes more sense.
+This would follow a similar theme to what the company has done with the Apex 2 Pro, successor to its smaller Apex 2 sibling.

 Maybe we will see something completely different.

-The new Coros DURA bike computer adds a solar boost to market-leading battery life.
-It’s not the prettiest bike computer, but it is one of the easiest to operate, thanks to a digital Crown on the side.
-But it’s a bit of a mess internally, which needs sorting out.
+The new Coros DURA bike computer features a solar boost, complementing its market-leading battery life.
+It’s not the prettiest bike computer, but it’s one of the easiest to operate, thanks to a Digital Crown on the side.
+However, it’s a bit of a mess internally, which needs to be sorted out.
 I suspect it hasn’t sold well and won’t sell well in the future, even when ‘fixed.’
 Perhaps the company won’t add Dura 2 in 2026.
+If so…where is its future?
+It could be just another niche player trying to keep at the higher pricing tiers.

 Polar